1 Introduction

 It is believed that some of the inhabitants of Tenea accompanied Oedipus in his migration to Thebes.

-After Oedipus' departure, Tenea came under the rule of Atreus of Cleonae, a neighboring city to the west.
+After Oedipus' departure, Tenea came under the control of Atreus of Cleonae, a neighboring city to the west.

-In 1186 BC, Agamemnon, the grandson of Atreus, settled in Tenea people who had fled Tenedos off the coast of Troy.
-[253]
+In 1186 BC, Atreus' grandson Agamemnon settled Trojans who had fled Tenedos on the Troad in Tenea.
+[184]

-The town was then named Tenea after Tenes (or Tennes), son of Cycnus (or Cygnus), ruler of Tenedos.
-[254]
+At this time, the town was named Tenea after Tenes (or Tennes), son of Cycnus (or Cygnus), ruler of Tenedos.
+[185]

 In 1170 BC, Orestes, son of Agamemnon, and Peisander of Amyclae marched to Tenedos, where Peisander settled.
 [186]